Battle of Bull Run / Battle of Manassas

-Connect with America's history by exploring one of countless historic sites.
-Stand where "Stonewall" Jackson earned his name at Manassas National Battlefield Park or visit a former Civil War hospital at Ben Lomond Historic Site.
+Connect with America's history by exploring one of the countless historic sites.
+Stand where "Stonewall" Jackson earned his name at Manassas National Battlefield Park or visit a former Civil War hospital at Ben Lomond Historic Site that aided those who fought in the first battle.

-Discover what it's like to become a marine at the National Museum of the Marine Corps or tour the Manassas Museum in Old Town Manassas, which features permanent and rotating exhibits about Northern Virginia Piedmont History.
+Discover what it's like to become a marine at the National Museum of the Marine Corps or visit one of the oldest houses in Northern Virginia at Rippon Lodge.

 From 3,000 Acres to 360 Square Miles...